-Dead Man Switch App — Digital Lone Worker Protection via Smartphone
+Dead Man Switch: Lone Worker Protection as a Smartphone App

 A dead man switch (also called a dead man's switch or lone worker alarm) triggers an automatic alert when a person stops responding.
-Originally developed for industrial machinery, the concept now protects lone workers in security, facility management, and hazardous environments.
+Originally developed for industrial machinery — locomotives, forklifts, heavy plant — the concept now protects lone workers in security services, facility management, cleaning, and hazardous environments.
 With LiteLog, this protection runs as a smartphone app — no dedicated hardware required.

 What Is a Dead Man Switch?